-- Credit Hours: Students are required to complete a minimum number of nine credit hours of formal coursework at the 400, 500, 600 or 700 level.
-Additionally, students will complete a minimum of 8 additional credits in research, colloquium, and seminar.
+- Credit Hours: Students are required to complete a minimum number of nine credit hours of coursework at the 400-level or above.
+Additionally, students will complete a minimum of eight additional credits in research and seminar.
+A maximum of three credit hours at the 400-level may be applied.

 - Preliminary Exam: The student is required to pass a preliminary exam at the end of their second semester.
 The preliminary exam comprises a written research plan encompassing the first chapter of their dissertation and an oral presentation and defense of the plan to their preliminary exam committee.
 The preliminary exam is used to determine whether students can formulate a coherent, convincing research plan.